gptrapletti/aerial-multiclass-segm/README.md

 # TODO
+- Finish implementing alternative `TrainingDataset` where patches are extracted randomly without overlap, uses lazy loading with PIL
+- Maybe turn also images on disk to 2000x3000 to save space.
-- Finish `TrainingDataset` class to make it return the mask patch too
+- Remember to define transforms in the dataset!
-    - loads image and mask, caches both image and mask, generate random bbox (use a seed), returns patch by patch.
-- Define `ValidationDataset`, with grid patch extraction.
+- Define `ValidationDataset` (make this val dataset and the training dataset subclasses of a general dataset class?), with grid patch extraction.
 Decide whether to use the same approach or try returning a batch of patches.
 Try with an imported model to verify that training and validation batches may have different shapes.

+- Add a sampler?

+- Dataset con PIL (n=400), estrazione patch 512x512, batch=8, n_workers=12 --> ~ 11 min (69s for 10%)
+    - con batch=32 --> (82s per 10%).
+    - con batch=2 si guadagnagno ~10s.
+- Dataset con PIL (n=400), con estrazione patch 512x512, poi resized a 256x256, batch=8, n_workers=12 --> ~ 14 min (83s for 10%)